 The Superior Court

 The superior court is the state’s general jurisdiction court.
-It is a single entity with locations in each county.
+It is a single entity with one or more locations in each county.
 Each county has at least one superior court judge.
 In counties with more than one superior court judge, the judges operate in numbered divisions.

 Article VI § 14 of the Arizona Constitution provides the superior court with jurisdiction over:

-- proceedings in insolvency (however, bankruptcy is handled in federal court);
+• Proceedings in insolvency (but not bankruptcy, which is handled in federal court).

-- naturalization and the issuance of appropriate documents for these events; and,
+• Naturalization and the issuance of appropriate documents for these events.

 Appellate Court Role of the Superior Court